Diana Maddock, Baroness Maddock: Political career

 Maddock joined the Liberal Party in 1976, and was elected to Southampton City Council in 1984.
 Maddock was not particularly political in her early life.
 She highlights her initial involvement came when she was pregnant and approached by a canvasser who convinced her to join the Liberal Party having voted for them previously.
 As she had stopped work, she had more time to be civically engaged which expanded to the point where she became involved with the Association of Liberal Councillors which promoted active engagement with community groups and she realised she enjoyed campaigning.
+She became leader of the Liberal Democrat group on the council in 1986.
+While on Southampton City Council Maddock's primary areas of interest were housing and energy conservation, and she continued her work in these areas throughout her political career.

-During her time on the City Council, she was leader of the Liberal Democrat group on the council.
-She unsuccessfully contested Southampton Test at the 1992 general election, coming third.
+Maddock unsuccessfully contested Southampton Test at the 1992 general election, coming third.
 She was elected as Member of Parliament for Christchurch at a by-election in 1993 that was caused by the death of Robert Adley, but lost the seat at the 1997 election to the Conservative candidate Christopher Chope.
+During her time in parliament, she was the Liberal Democrat spokesperson for housing.

 She was created a life peer as Baroness Maddock, of Christchurch in the County of Dorset on 30 October 1997.
 From 1998 to 2000, she was President of the Liberal Democrats.

 In 2005, she was elected a member of Northumberland County Council for Berwick North Division and in 2007 also to Berwick-upon-Tweed Borough Council for Edward Ward.

 Maddock did not re-stand for election to the County Council at the expiry of her term in 2008 and the Borough Council was abolished in 2009 and absorbed into Northumberland County Council.

-Areas of policy interest

-While on Southampton City Council Maddock's primary areas of interest were housing and energy conservation.

-Personal life
+Later life

-She married Bob Maddock in 1966.
-The marriage ended in divorce.
-She married secondly Alan Beith, the then MP for Berwick-upon-Tweed, in 2001.
+Her marriage to Bob Maddock ended in divorce in 2000.
+She married secondly, to Alan Beith, then-MP for Berwick-upon-Tweed, in 2001.
 She and her husband were one of the few couples who each held peerages in their own right.
-She died on 26 June 2020 aged 75 at her home in Berwick-upon Tweed, Northumberland.
+She died from breast cancer on 26 June 2020, aged 75, at her home in Berwick-upon Tweed, Northumberland.